bcoin-org/bcoin-org.github.io/guides-markdown/webapp.md

 ## Generate a new phrase

-This is all pretty cool but by now you're probably tired of entering the "abandon abandon" phrase over and over again.
+This is all pretty cool but by now you're probably tired of entering the "abandon abandon..." phrase over and over again.
 Let's add a button at the top of the page that will generate a new 12-word seed (and all the keys and addresses) with every click.

 First add the button to the top of the webpage: